riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 ## Executive compensation

-36:10: Elie: We should now move to exec compensation!
+36:10: Elie: We should now move to executive compensation.
 Changed the amounts, the rest of the document is exactly the same.

 38:00: Male board member: I've always struggled looking at these figures.
 Should I add the two (Holden and Elie) to look at them together?
 What's up with